5 Savvy Black Friday Shopping Tips to Put In Your Bag

 - When you're using ShopSavvy, you scan the barcode of a product or keyword search by name, and the app helps you immediately locate that product at the best available price both online and in local stores.

-- The Amazon – Shopping Made Easy app allows you to quickly access the item by scanning a barcode, snapping a picture, or typing your search keywords.
-You can compare prices, check availability, and read reviews through the app, and purchases can be made directly through the app as they are routed through Amazon’s secure servers.
-In 2019, Amazon accounted for 54.9% of all online Black Friday/Cyber Monday weekend sales (from eConsultancy.)
+- The Amazon - Shopping Made Easy app allows you to quickly access the item by scanning a barcode, snapping a picture, or typing your search keywords.
+You can compare prices, check availability, and read reviews through the app, and purchases can be made directly through the app as they are routed through Amazon's secure servers.
+In 2022, Amazon achieved its highest-ever Black Friday weekend sales on record.

 And remember: Some retailers such as Target and Wal-Mart even offer price matching if another store has the item for less, but be sure to read the fine print before relying on this option.